thindil/www.laeran.pl/privacy.md

 ## Who we are

-My name is Bartek Jasicki (nickname `thindil`) and I own the website published at the address [https://www.laeran.pl/](https://www.laeran.pl/
+My name is Bartek Jasicki (nickname `thindil`) and I own the website published at the address [https://www.laeran.pl/](https://www.laeran.pl/).
-).
 Therefore, I'm the only responsible for managing your data collected on the mentioned website (except about "embedded content from other websites", see below).

 ## What personal data we collect, why we collect it, and how long we retain it

 ### Ada Planet (FreshRSS)

 Entering RSS aggregator cause creating on your computer cookie file called `FreshRSS` with your session identifier.
 It will be deleted when you left the page and create new when you back.
-There no any other data collected on this page.
+There no other data collected on this page.

 ### Ada Search (Google Custom Search engine)